aksdyall/PlutoLauncher/README.md

 A couple notes on usage:
 - Pluto will take longer to launch the first time, and whenever there is a julia update, due to the time taken to download and install packages.
 Give it a minute or so and it'll launch.
 - Pluto will stay open even when your browser window is closed.
-To stop Pluto and free up resources, go to Task Manager (on Windows) or System Monitor (or equivalent, on Linux), right click on the Pluto Launcher entry, and select End Task or Quit Application.
+To stop Pluto and free up resources, go to the terminal window and hit Ctrl+c, wait for the prompt to appear, then close the window.

 ## For Windows Users